Geospatial Analytics

 *This cost is for illustrative purposes only.
 Your hours and costs will differ, depending on your transfer hours, your course choices and your academic progress.
 See more about tuition and financial aid.

-Location-based data influences several industries and developments in the present, from tracking weather and population trends to learning more about customers within a geographic area to overseeing urban planning and infrastructure efforts.
-Surveying and the use of GIS shaped these industries for decades.
-Today, geospatial analytics streamlines these data-gathering and interpretation processes and allows for an increasingly granular level of information.
+Location-based data influences several industries and developments in our world.
+From tracking weather and population trends to overseeing urban planning and infrastructure efforts.
+Surveying and the use of GIS shapes these industries for decades.
+Geospatial analytics streamlines data-gathering and interpretation processes and allows for an increasingly granular level of information.

-As a discipline, geospatial analytics involves compiling data from across multiple spatial and nonspatial sources, analyzing and manipulating the information available to identify patterns and creating visualizations in the form of maps, graphics and cartograms.
-Visualizations may focus strictly on the landscape and an area’s geographic features, may examine people and their habits over a region or may consider historical shifts, especially in relation to current events.
-Our program was ranked No. 9 by Fortune.com for "Best Online Master's in Data Science Programs in 2023".
-This underscores Mizzou's mission to meet the high demand for training today's top data science professionals.
+Geospatial analytics involves compiling data from across multiple spatial and nonspatial sources.
+Analysts then assess the information available to identify patterns and create visualizations.
+These visualizations can take many forms depending upon what information needs to be conveyed.
+They may focus strictly on the landscape and an area’s geographic features.
+Or, they might examine people and their habits over a region.
+They could also consider historical shifts, especially in relation to current events.

-• Introduces you to tools and techniques used across all data science applications, with focus given to the structure and analysis of spatial data
+• Introduces you to tools and techniques used across all data science applications.

-• Helps you start to think about data analytics as an integral decision-making tool, including for identifying consumer and geographic patterns
+• Helps you consider data analytics as an integral decision-making tool.

-• Touches on current trends in data science and analytics and how they continue to shape the use of geospatial information, including issues you’ll counter with digital imagery, thermal imaging and microwave remote sensing
+• Touches on current trends in data science and analytics and how they continue to shape the use of geospatial information.

 • Goes over ethics and security for protecting data collections potentially containing sensitive information

-• Integrates hands-on learning right from the beginning to improve your familiarity of data analysis tools and techniques
+• Integrates hands-on learning to improve your familiarity of data analysis tools and techniques.

 Man holding a paper looking down at laptop screen, sitting at a desk.